suzybee1987/the-book-nook-project/README.md

     - The `Back to Reviews` button redirects the user back to *reviews.html* to prevent them having to press the browser back button for better user experience.
 This is also achieved by clicking `Cancel` underneath the form.
 The `Submit Review` button submits the add review form.

+#### **Manage Users** (*users.html*) - Only seen by admin user
+  - Card displaying all of the users who have registered so far with options to edit them or delete them.
+  - **Edit users** button leads to (*edit_user.html*) and a form where a switch can be flipped to make a user an admin.
+The user's username is generated to provide confirmation of user to be made admin.
+  - **Delete users** button leads to (*delete_user.html*) and a form where the user can be deleted, whereupon a modal is launched to confirm you would like to delete; confirming the username and name of user to be deleted.

+#### **Manage Genres** (*genres.html*) - Only seen by admin user
+  - Card displaying all of the genres created so far with options to edit them or delete them.
+  - **Edit Genres** button leads to (*edit_genre.html*) and a form where a genre's name can be changed.
+The genre name is generated to provide confirmation of genre to be made changed.
+  - **Delete Genres** button leads to (*delete_genre.html*) and a form where the genre can be deleted, whereupon a modal is launched to confirm you would like to delete; confirming the name of genre to be deleted.

 #### *404.html*

  - **Button**
+    - On the (*404.html*) page the button redirects the user back to Home Page to prevent them having to press the browser back button for better user experience.

+#### *500.html*

+ - **Button**
-    - On the 404.html page the button redirects the user back to Home Page to prevent them having to press the browser back button for better user experience.
+    - On the (*500.html*) page the button redirects the user back to Home Page to prevent them having to press the browser back button for better user experience.

 ### **Future Features**

+- In future I would like to implement a few extra features for example:
+  - the ability to click a username to find what other reviews they have written.
+At present this can be searched in the (*reviews.html*) search bar.
+  - to add a privacy policy and terms and conditions page
+  - to allow users to edit their thoughts (comments) on the reviews.

 ### **Responsive Design**